 - Learn more about app passwords from Microsoft.

-- Add or change my multi-factor authentication method
+- Change or delete my multi-factor authentication method